Live on £10 for a week challenge

-IMPORTANT: This challenge involves the assumption that you'll have a few of the basic kitchen essentials lurking around in the cupboards (salt and pepper, curry powder).
+IMPORTANT: This challenge assumes that you'll have a few of the basic kitchen essentials lurking around in the cupboards (salt and pepper, curry powder).
 It's also highly probable that there are much healthier ways of doing this, but hey, you can't knock us for trying, right?

-While we're pretty sure a lot of students will find budgeting on £10 a necessary (but horribly cruel) part of uni life, the average student spends almost £30 a week on food alone.
+While we're sure that a lot of students will find budgeting on £10 a necessary (but horribly cruel) part of uni life, the average student spends about £31 a week on groceries alone.

-For the purpose of this challenge, we've pushed aside bigger expenses such as rent and bills, instead concentrating on how to feed yourself for less than a tenner a week (although these other factors certainly do add up too).
+For the purpose of this challenge, we've pushed aside bigger expenses such as rent and bills, and instead, concentrated on how to live on £10 a week for food.

-The good thing about giving this challenge a bash is that even just an attempt at this will save you some money, even if you don't make the £10 mark.
+The good thing about giving this challenge a bash is that even just trying it will save you some money, even if you don't make the £10 mark.

 Over to you, Danielle!

-Armed with a few basic student cupboard essentials and a ten pound note, I am going to set about feeding myself for a week whilst resisting blowing it all in the Student Union bar.
+Armed with a few basic student cupboard essentials and a ten pound note, I am going to set about feeding myself for a week whilst resisting the urge to blow it all in the Student Union bar.

 With a mental plan of my meals for the week ahead, I shopped around for the best deals (and used a few of these cheeky supermarket saving tips in the process).